Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 The incisions are strategically placed: within the hair in the temporal region, in the natural fold in front of the ear, contouring the lobe and continuing behind the ear.
 When healed, they are practically invisible.
 The incision under the chin, when necessary, is placed in a natural fold and disappears completely.

-The real investment: facelift versus aesthetic treatments
+The real cost: facelift versus aesthetic treatments

 I need to be frank about something that few professionals have the courage to say: if you have real facial sagging, non-surgical procedures will not solve your problem.
 They may alleviate, disguise, postpone.
 But they do not resolve.